Nextiva / Blog / VoIP

 It’s not as easy as you might think.
 After all, you don’t want to inherit a new set of problems with incoming calls.
 In this guide, you’ll learn more about IP-based phone solutions, how they differ from VoIP, and some limitations you should know.

-What is IP PBX?
+What Is IP PBX?

 An IP PBX is a telecommunication device that provides voice connectivity to desk phones within a building.
 It oversees the outgoing and incoming calls across its telephone network using an internet connection.